braziljs/eloquente-javascript/03_functions.md

 A key aspect in understanding functions is understanding scopes.
 Each block creates a new scope.
-Parameters and bindings declared in a given scope are local, and not visible from the outside.
+Parameters and bindings declared in a given scope are local and not visible from the outside.
 Bindings declared with `var` behave differently—they end up in the nearest function scope or the global scope.